Hastings Racecourse is a horse-racing facility at Hastings Park, four miles from downtown Vancouver.

 On the first Monday in August, a public holiday, the track hosts BC Cup Day, which features a series of six races for top Thoroughbreds in various classes.

-In September, the two most important races for three-year-olds in British Columbia, the British Columbia Oaks and the British Columbia Derby are run at Hastings Racecourse.
+In September, Hastings Racecourse hosts the two most important races for three-year-olds in British Columbia: the British Columbia Oaks and the British Columbia Derby.

 On May 18, 2011, the course reportedly could close at the end of its 2012 lease due to low profits from wagering revenue and slots and difficulty reaching an agreeable new lease with the city.

-A decision by Great Canadian had to be made by October 31 of that year.
+Great Canadians had to decide by October 31 of that year.
 The result of those negotiations was that the track remained open and running.

 In 2012, Hastings Racecourse made international headlines when little-known Mexican-born jockey Mario Gutierrez (who had emigrated to Canada in 2006 and begun riding at Hastings, winning the track’s riding titles in 2007 and 2008), won the Santa Anita Derby, the Kentucky Derby, and the Preakness Stakes aboard I’ll Have Another.